jdjakub/papers/prog-2022/prog22-manuscript.md

 Each cluster is named and opens with a short *summary*, followed by a longer *description*, and closes with a list of any *relations* to other clusters along with any *references* if applicable.
 Within the main description, individual *dimensions* are listed.
 Sometimes, a particular value along a dimension (or a combination of values along several dimensions) can be recognized as a familiar pattern---perhaps with a name already established in the literature.
 These are marked as *examples*.
 Finally, interspersed discussion that is neither a *dimension* nor an *example* is introduced as a *remark*.

+\input{summary-table.tex}

 ## Interaction

-> _How do users execute their ideas, evaluate the result, generate new ideas in response and capture those ideas?_
+\mybox{How do users execute their ideas, evaluate the result, and generate new ideas in response?}

 An essential aspect of programming systems is how the user interacts with them when creating programs.
 Take the standard form of statically typed, compiled languages with straightforward library linking: here, programmers write their code in a text editor, invoke the compiler, and read through error messages they get.
 After fixing the code to pass compilation, a similar process might happen with runtime errors.